bd2kccd/causal-rest-api/README.md

 ```bash
 java -jar causal-rest-api.jar
 ```
-This will start the API server, and you'll be able to access the API endpoints via the URL of `http://localhost:[port]/causal/api/v1/`

 ## API Usage and Examples

-In the following sections, we'll demonstrate the API usage with examples using the API server that is running on PSC (Pittsburgh Super Computing) bridges.
+In the following sections, we'll demonstrate the API usage with examples using the API server that is running on Amazon Web Services EC2 instance.
+The API base URI is https://cloud.ccd.pitt.edu/ccd-api.

 This API requires user to be authenticated.
-Before using this API, the user will need to go to [Causal-Web App](https://ccd1.vm.bridges.psc.edu/ccd/) and create an account.
+Before using this API, the user will need to go to [Causal-Web App](https://cloud.ccd.pitt.edu/ccd-web/) and create an account.

 ### Getting JSON Web Token(JWT)